Both choices have significant emotional and practical implications, from cost and safety to independence and social connection.

 - Seniors can stay in their home or a relative’s home as they age.

-- Costs can be lower depending on the hours of care needed and the caregiver's skill level.
+- Costs can vary based on the number of hours of care required and the caregiver’s skill level.

 - The family gets to choose the caregiver.